 Are you stuck in a job you hate and long to break into something more creative?
 Have you had enough of your boss and fancy going solo this year?
 Don’t believe you can do it?
 Read on to discover my tips and tricks, along with a few trade secrets, to ensure you achieve your career goals and enjoy your most successful year to date.

 1. Set yourself three goals for the year

 I’m not talking unrealistic, overwhelming goals where you instantly become ‘that thing’.
 I’m talking small and gentle steps in the right direction.
 For example, someone very dear to me exclaimed how they’d love to become a wedding photographer.
-This was roughly about two years ago.
-On telling her about my annual ‘three goals’ trick, she initially didn’t believe it could be so effective.
+It was roughly about two years ago.
+On telling her about my annual ‘three goals’ trick, she initially didn’t believe it could be so useful.
 But after thinking about it, she came up with three goals – firstly to set up an online portfolio, then to do a few free weddings to build it up and finally to book her first paid wedding for the following year.
-She was realistic and she felt positive.
+She was realistic, and she felt positive.
 By April she had not only smashed all of her goals; she had also booked eight paid weddings for the following year.
 Amazing.

-By setting yourself three goals, you’re literally committing yourself to a task.
+By setting yourself three goals, you’re committing yourself to a task.
 You’re forcing yourself to say “Ok, I’m not going to become a wedding photographer overnight, so how can I at least get the ball rolling?”
 This is what my dear friend did.
 Two years later, and she’s flat out busy and wondering why it took her so long to fulfil her dream.

 So, write down your three goals on paper.
 Hang them on your bedroom wall.
 Make them this year’s focus.